The Princess's Game

 ,

-This dual naming reflects the game's uniqueness where the princess, alongside the king, plays a central role in strategy.
+This dual naming reflects the game's distinctive feature where the princess, alongside the king, plays a central role in strategy.

 Differences from Traditional Shōgi